 In the field of nutrition, an important discovery for me was the whole-grain plant based diet: Dr T. Colin Campbell (The China Study) and Dr Michael Greger's 'How not to Die' and the nutritionfacts.org website; a treasure trove of information (and there's a book title which grabs your attention!)
 The videos on there are nothing short of genius!
 Unfortunately *watching* the videos will not improve my health, I actually have to *eat the healthy foods* suggested!
 There is a mobile phone app: Daily Dozen which has helped to keep me on track with this as it is so easy to forget what a healthy day's food intake looks like when you're busy.
 This app has made me realise that my habits slip a bit more at the weekend when I'm not in a daily routine.
 I'm not too concerned about this as I know I have formed some really healthy habits over all.
 It's the cumulative effect which is important in terms of nutrients.
 Over time, I'm also learning how to pack in the nutrients with each meal.
 Here is an example of a typical day for me:

-Breakfast: Porridge oats, milled flaxseed, dried goji berries and/or fresh blueberries, pumpkin and sunflower seeds, chopped mixed nuts.
+Breakfast: Porridge oats or muesli, milled flaxseed, dried goji berries and/or fresh blueberries, pumpkin and sunflower seeds, chopped mixed nuts.

 Lunch: Mixed salad vegan Buddha bowl